-The RC’s interior is just as individual as the outside, with different finishes and textures coming at you from all angles, and some unique design.
-The heavily bolstered seats are very supportive, and because they – and the steering column – have electric adjustment as standard, it’s very easy to find your favoured driving position.
+In better news the heavily bolstered seats are very supportive, and because they – and the steering column – have electric adjustment as standard, it’s very easy to find your favoured driving position.
 What’s more, the digital instrument panel looks rather nifty, and the information displayed changes according to which driving mode you’re in.
-From there, however, things take a turn for the worse.

 Two-door coupes are never going to be chosen specifically for their practicality, but they should have enough space to cope with four people and some luggage occasionally.
 The Lexus, does, but only just.
 Adult passengers will fit into the back seats, but they won’t be particularly comfortable – especially for long periods – due to the limited headroom and legroom.
 The boot is a reasonable size at 340 litres, but rivals give you more space.